• Skip to primary navigation

 Turnover Requirements

-One of the ways bookmakers keep you playing at the site and not just take your free money and run is by issuing turnover requirements.
+One of the ways bookmakers keep you playing at the site and not just take your money and run is by issuing turnover requirements.
 This is basically an amount that you need to play through before being able to withdraw any winnings from your opening or free bet.
 Most turnover requirements will be your deposit amount and your free bet amount multiplied by a certain number.
 This is why we mentioned earlier that the bigger free bet promotions aren’t always the best as they generally come with the largest turnover requirements.

 Stake Returned v Stake Not Returned